Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Troubleshooting.md

 ## Hardware Problems
 * PS3 Won't Turn On After Flashing
 * YLOD
-* Blank Screen After Insalling QA toggle
+* Blank Screen After Installing QA toggle

 If you patched to CFW, and it's firmware is higher then the firmware you were on, it might boot to a black screen or just turn off after 5 seconds, that’s normal.
 You just have to enter recovery.